 Myth 73: Better Solar Setups Cover More Square Footage

 Truth: Bigger isn’t always better when it comes to solar.
 Sure, you could fill every inch of your RV’s roof with solar panels.
-But you want to make sure you’re striking a balance between your energy needs and what your batteries can handle.
+But from a practical perspective, you still need space to walk around up there when inspecting your roof or installing an RV cover.

 The most logical thing to do is to conduct an honest assessment of your power needs.
 If you like to use a lot of appliances when boondocking, you’ll need more solar capability.
 But if you avoid those items, you’ll save money by installing the right number of solar panels to meet your energy demands.